ChielBruin/texvoice/README.md

 # texvoice
-Create professional and consistent-looking invoices from the exports of your timekeeping tools.
+Create professional and consistent-looking invoices from the exports of your timekeeping tools using Latex templates.

-This tool inserts the exported data in a Latex template and compiles it to a `.pdf` file.
+This tool inserts the exported data in the selected Latex template and compiles it to a `.pdf` file.
 This way all invoices follow the exact same styling and this styling is fully configurable to your personal preference.
 By creating your own template a custom invoice can be created that fits your company (some Latex knowledge is required for this).

+> ### Texvoice is currently being iproved to its version 2.0, see the roadmap for more information

 ## Supported timekeeping tools
 - [Timesheet](https://play.google.com/store/apps/details?id=com.rauscha.apps.timesheet) [Dutch version]